-The application must be submitted electronically using the link on the Council's website at http://cjcc.georgia.gov/.
-Application should include: application narrative, application budget request in Excel format, and application attachments with all signature pages.
-All of the aforementioned proposal documents are also required to be submitted electronically by scanning and uploading the documents to the online application.
-The application must follow the outline as described on page-14 of this RFP.
+The application should include: application narrative, application budget request, and application attachments with all signature pages.
+The application must follow the outline as described on page 14 of this RFP.
 The proposal package must be completed and submitted in accordance with RFP guidelines for submission and disqualification factors or the proposal may be disqualified.